lostcarpark/conclar/README.md

 The main place customisations go is the `src/config.json` file.
 Settings currently available include:

-- `BASE_PATH`: The path to ConClár within your webserver.
-Set to '/' to run in the root directory.
-See below for running in a subdirectory.
 - `APP_ID`: A unique id to distinguish between instances of multi-year conventions.
 - `APP_TITLE`: The title to appear at the top of the webpage, and in the browser window title.
 - `PROGRAM_DATA_URL`: The address of the file containing programme data.